city

 Wireless Fire Alarm Systems

-With a wireless system, you’ll have a fire alarm without cables connecting the detection device to the control panel.
-This system relies on multi-frequency links for heightened functionality, maintaining a signal strength for constant protection.
-This system may be more expensive to purchase, but it’s more flexible and quicker to install.
-Plus, it doesn’t have all the cabling of a wired system, making it great for properties that don’t allow wiring.
+With a wireless system, you'll have a fire alarm without cables connecting the detection device to the fire alarm panel.
+This system relies on multi-frequency links for heightened functionality, maintaining signal strength for constant protection.
+This system may be more expensive to purchase, but it's more flexible and quicker to install.
+Plus, it doesn't have all the cabling of a wired system, making it great for properties that don't allow wiring.

 Conventional Fire Alarm Systems

 A conventional fire alarm system is a 4-wire system that is frequently used in smaller properties.
-This system divides space into different detection zones, with each wired to a dedicated circuit in a control panel.
+This system divides space into different detection zones, with each wired to a dedicated circuit in a control unit.
 This allows for multiple detectors in each zone, and in the case fire is detected, the panel shows what zone the signal was triggered within.
-However, since it shares a zone, the location has to be checked out in person to find the specific location of the fire, which is the reason why it’s best for smaller spaces.
+However, since it shares a zone, the location has to be checked out in person to find the specific location of the fire, which is the reason why it's best for smaller spaces.

 This is one of the most affordable alarm systems and one many shops and restaurants choose to rely on.